Tiniifan/Albatross/README.md

 If you want to cancel your modification, rename the folder "romfs" to "romfs2" or delete it.

-Yu want to join a discord server about YKW modding: [click here!](https://discord.gg/wmuhEaNaSZ)
+You want to join a Discord Server about Yo-Kai Watch Modding: [click here!](https://discord.gg/wmuhEaNaSZ)